University of Cambridge Visiting Research Fellowships 2026/2027

 • Subscribe to our notification list with your email to receive the Latest Opportunities Update.

-Details of Cambridge Centre of African Studies
+Details of the Cambridge Centre of African Studies

 The Centre of African Studies, with the generous assistance of the Isaac Newtown Trust and the Philomathia Africa Programme, is pleased to announce one Visiting Research Fellowship to be held at the University of Cambridge.